mdbartos/misc/README.md

 + clear_mem: clears memory by initializing 'self.d', 'self.spec_d' and 'self.tablestr_d'.

 Note that dataframes can be accessed directly using the 'self.d' dictionary.
-So let's assume that you already imported the 'parcels' table from the assessor database using the import_csv function.

-If you want to access the dataframe 'parcels' from the assessor database, simply call it like you would a dictionary key.
-Using the instance 'b' of the mash_sqlite class shown above:
+So let's assume that you already imported the 'foo' table from the current directory using the import_csv function.
+If you want to access the dataframe 'foo', simply call it like you would a dictionary key.
+Using the instance 'b' of the mash_db class shown above:

-b.d['parcels']
+b.d['foo']

-^^(should return the pandas dataframe corresponding to the parcels table)
+^^(should return the pandas dataframe corresponding to the 'foo' table)

-Thus, if you need to concatenate two dataframes together (as with the LA database), you can do it very easily using pandas:
+Thus, if you need to concatenate two dataframes together, you can do it very easily using pandas:

 b.d['dataframe'] = pandas.concat([b.d['dataframe1'],b.d['dataframe2'],b.d['dataframe3']], ignore_index=True)